-The MCC offers co-sponsorship opportunities for student groups and campus departments for cultural programs that further the mission and goals of the MCC.
-Programs that have been co-sponsored by the MCC include Latino Heritage Month, Las Posadas, Lunar New Year Celebration, Black History Month, Asian Pacific Heritage Month, and Cinco de Mayo.
+The MCA offers co-sponsorship opportunities for student groups and campus departments for cultural programs that further the mission and goals of the MCA.
+Programs that have been co-sponsored by the MCA include Latino Heritage Month, Las Posadas, Lunar New Year Celebration, Black History Month, Asian Pacific Heritage Month, and Cinco de Mayo.
 Groups wishing to request co-sponsorship funding can download the Co-Sponsorship Funding Request Form on our Forms web page.

-MCCPB is a leadership opportunity for students to assist with the planning and implementation of MCC events and programs.
+MAPB is a leadership opportunity for students to assist with the planning and implementation of MCA events and programs.
 In addition, the Programming Board is responsible for the review and approval of all co-sponsorship funding request.
-The board is advised and supervised by the MCC Coordinator.
+The board is advised and supervised by the Multicultural Affairs Assistant Dean.

-The Multicultural Center offers numerous opportunities for student leadership and volunteerism.
+The Multicultural Affairs offers numerous opportunities for student leadership and volunteerism.
 Volunteer positions are available to assist with publicity/marketing, subcommittees for special events, and the planning and coordination of our weekly Cup of Culture programs.
-For more information on getting involved with the MCC, please stop by our office located in the Loker Student Union, Room #110, or call us at (310) 243-2519.
+For more information on getting involved with the MCA, please stop by our office located in the Loker Student Union, Room #110, or call us at (310) 243-2519.